ggouws/HPC_RNAseq/README.md

   <font size="4"><b>2.3) Load the Genomics Software Repository</b></font>
   <br>
-  The Genomics Software Repository contains several pre-loaded pieces of software and environments useful for a range of genomics-based analyses, including this one.
+  The Genomics Software Repository contains several pre-loaded pieces of software and environments useful for a range of genomics analyses, including this one.

   Type:
   ```